-The Company entered into an employment agreement in fiscal 2004 with its Chief Executive Officer.
+The Company entered into an employment agreement in fiscal 2004 with its former chief executive officer, now executive chairman, Donald Murray.
 This agreement is effective through 2009.
 It provides Mr. Murray with a specified severance amount depending on whether his separation from the Company is with or without good cause as defined in the agreement.
-The Company also has employment agreements with certain key members of management, the respective terms of which extend through 2008.
+Subsequent to May 31, 2008, the Company entered into an employment agreement, which extends through 2011, with Thomas Christopoul, its new president and chief executive officer.
+It provides Mr. Christopoul with a specified severance amount depending on whether his separation from the Company is with or without good cause as defined in the agreement.
+The Company also has employment agreements with certain key members of management, the respective terms of which extend through 2011.
 These agreements provide those employees with a specified severance amount depending on whether the employee is terminated with or without good cause as defined in the applicable agreement.